Watch: Wristwatches

 In 1905, Hans Wilsdorf moved to London, and set up his own business, Wilsdorf & Davis, with his brother-in-law Alfred Davis, providing quality timepieces at affordable prices; the company became Rolex in 1915.
 Wilsdorf was an early convert to the wristwatch, and contracted the Swiss firm Aegler to produce a line of wristwatches.

 The impact of the First World War of 1914–1918 dramatically shifted public perceptions on the propriety of the man's wristwatch and opened up a mass market in the postwar era.
 The creeping barrage artillery tactic, developed during the war, required precise synchronization between the artillery gunners and the infantry advancing behind the barrage.
 Service watches produced during the war were specially designed for the rigors of trench warfare, with luminous dials and unbreakable glass.
 The UK War Office began issuing wristwatches to combatants from 1917.
 By the end of the war, almost all enlisted men wore a wristwatch (or wristlet), and after they were demobilized, the fashion soon caught on: the British Horological Journal wrote in 1917, that "the wristlet watch was little used by the sterner sex before the war, but now is seen on the wrist of nearly every man in uniform and of many men in civilian attire."
-By 1930, the wristwatch vastly exceeded the pocket watch in market share by a decisive ratio of 50:1.
+By 1930, Switzerland exported as many pocket watches as wristwatches, and by 1934, the amount of exported Swiss wristwatches nearly doubled that of pocket watches.